atharva20038/aimusicexamples.github.io/README.md

   </table>
 </div>

-#### Indian Classical
+<h4>Indian Classical</h4>
-**Prompt:** Generate an Indian classical music piece with a joyful and uplifting tone.
-Include a soothing sitar melody in the background, creating a harmonious and positive atmosphere throughout the composition.
+<p><strong>Generate an Indian classical music piece with a joyful and uplifting tone.
+Include a soothing sitar melody in the background, creating a harmonious and positive atmosphere throughout the composition.</p>

 <div>
   <table>